EbadiDev/cs2-server-picker/readme.md

 ## How It Works

-- Windows: Uses Windows Firewall rules
+- Windows: Uses Windows Firewall rules to block outbound connections
-- Linux: Uses iptables rules
+- Linux: Uses iptables rules to block outbound connections
-- Blocks UDP port 27015 for selected servers
+- Blocks all traffic to selected CS2 server IPs
 - Tests connection quality using ping/PSPing